 On Moroccan Rail again today, back through the vineyards of Meknes to the most northerly point of Morocco - Tangier, on the Straits of Gibraltar.
 Its location at the mouth of the Mediterranean and its colourful history since its foundation by Carthage in the 5th century BC, make Tangier a truly cosmopolitan port city.

 Our intercontinental journey takes 35 minutes today on our ferry across the Straits of Gibraltar to Spain.
-Spain’s rail system is amongst the best in Europe, and we take our first journey from Algeciras to Granada, the jewel of Andalusia.
+We arrive in the historic city of Seville (probably the setting for more operas than any other city).

 Andalusia was under Moorish (Muslim) control from the 8th century until the expulsion of both Moors and Jews by the Christian monarchs, Ferdinand and Isabella in 1492.